 Remove/separate any instruments/bows that don't suit your playing needs, sound preferences, or just aren't the right match for you.*Ask questions.

-Once you have narrowed down your options, ask questions about maker, brand, pricing, etc. Whatever history we have on an instrument or bow we will be happy to share with you!*Ask for help!
+Once you have narrowed down your options, ask questions about the maker, brand, pricing, etc. Whatever history we have on an instrument or bow we will be happy to share with you!*Ask for help!